Dentures – Asheville, NC

 The Process of Receiving Dentures

-After scheduling an appointment with Dr. White, he will examine your mouth to see which type of denture that you would benefit from most.
+After scheduling an appointment with Dr. White, he will examine your mouth to see which type of denture you would benefit from most.
 He may also need to extract certain teeth that are decayed or damaged to accommodate your dentures.
 After any health issues like decay or gum disease are treated, he will take impressions of your mouth and gums to create your dentures.
 These are custom made to fit comfortably on top of your gums.

 Denture Care and Maintenance